Personalization Architecture

 File 2: USER.md (Who You Are)

 USER.md answers “who am I working for?”
-The depth of your answer directly determines how relevant the agent’s output becomes.
+The depth of your answer directly determines how relevant the task’s output becomes.

 What USER.md Should Contain